Multimedia Programs: Online or In-Person

 Songs of the American Folk Music Revival

 During the twentieth century, successive waves of singers and folklorists became interested in older forms of American music.
 The folk music revival peaked in the 1960s as the focus on traditional songs gave way to singer/songwriters who were informed by older music but wrote their own songs that addressed issues important for their generation.
-This program includes plenty of well-known songs by artists including Woody Guthrie, Burl Ives, The Weavers, The Kingston Trio, Odetta, Peter, Paul, & Mary, Bob Dylan, and more.
+This program includes historic images and plenty of well-known songs by artists including Woody Guthrie, Burl Ives, The Weavers, The Kingston Trio, Odetta, Peter, Paul, & Mary, Bob Dylan, and more.

 ________________________________________________________